rkingery/sm-mentorship/questions.md

 As far as job and networking purposes go: I understand if you have geographic limitations on where you want to work, for personal reasons or whatever, and I will try to accomodate.
 That being said, I strongly encourage you to keep an open mind about where your job is located.
 Data science jobs do tend to be highly concentrated in a few big cities still (SF Bay Area, New York, Seattle, Boston, and Toronto especially), so your odds of getting a job will be *much* better if you're flexibile on location.
 Note that my own personal network is best in the SF Bay Area, but I'll try my best to accomodate.
 You will also have access to the growing SharpestMinds network, which has a strong presence in many of the above cities mentioned (especially the Bay Area and Toronto).

+Note: One thing I do have to insist on is that you hold either citizenship or a visa in the U.S. or Canada.
+This is due to 1) legal reasons regarding where SharpestMinds can operate as a company, and 2) the fact that my and SM's ability to help you network in a different country than these is severely diminished.

 ## When will I get a job?
 This is a tough one to answer, as it depends a lot on you and your motivations, as well as a significant luck factor.
 Typically, I like to target mentees getting a job within 6 months of the end of the mentorship.
 This is because the skills you learn in the mentorship have a shelf life.
 Data science is a fast-evolving field.
 Skills change.
 Needs change.
 Also, your interview skills atrophy quickly if you're not actively job hunting, and your networks become less valuable with time.
 For this reason, *I only am interested in mentees who are interested in getting a job within 6 months of the end of the mentorship*.
 If you plan to take longer, please wait until you're ready before applying.